lenarddome/psp/README.md

 300 344 317 306 359 358 307 396 416 397
 ```

-In this case, PSPglobal stopped before it reached the 500th iteration, because
+In this case, psp_global stopped before it reached the 500th iteration, because
 all regions reached at least 300 `pop`.
 We can also see that some regions have a
 population larger than 300.
 This is because even though the sampling from that
 regions stopped, new points can still be classed as members of those regions.